72 Notable alumni of

 -

-Shoichi Sakata was a Japanese physicist and Marxist who was internationally known for theoretical work on the subatomic particles.
+Shoichi Sakata was a Japanese physicist and Marxist who was internationally known for theoretical work on subatomic particles.
 He proposed the two meson theory, the Sakata model (an early precursor to the quark model), and the Pontecorvo–Maki–Nakagawa–Sakata neutrino mixing matrix.

 -